MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsTeamsCallParkPolicy.md

 ```

 ### -ParkTimeoutSeconds
-Specify the number of seconds to wait before ringing the parker when the parked call hasn't been picked up
+Specify the number of seconds to wait before ringing the parker when the parked call hasn't been picked up.
+Value can be from 60 to 600 (seconds).

 ```yaml
 Type: Integer